AMAN-9608/CS7641_ML/readme.md

 A hand drawn clock image from CDT (Score 4)
 </p>
 <p align="justify">
 In our dataset, the scores awarded range from 0 (not recognizable as a clock) to 5 (accurate description).
 A qualified doctor then examines the drawing for the signs of dementia.
-The results from cognitive assessments by CDT are used to diagnose underlying cognitive disabilities, including Alzheimer’s disease.</p>
+The results from cognitive assessments by CDT are used to diagnose underlying cognitive disabilities, including Alzheimer’s disease.
+Currently, there's no cure for Alzheimer's.
+However the hope is, using screening tools such as CDT, we could detect the disease in its earliest stages, before irreversible brain damage or mental decline has occurred.</p>

 ### Problem Definition